contactually/zuora-ruby/README.md

 4. **Serializers:** Recursive data transformations for mapping between formats, for example, from Ruby to JSON and back.
 Used to turn Ruby `snake_case` into JSON `lowerCamelCase`
   - ex. `Zuora::Serializers::Attribute.serialize account`

 5. **Resources:** Wrap Zuora API endpoints.
 Hand a valid models and (optionally) serializer to a Resource to trigger a request.
 Request will be made for valid models only, else an exception will be raised.
-A `Farraday::Response` object will be returned (habing `.status` and `.body`).
+A `Farraday::Response` object will be returned (having `.status` and `.body`).

 6. **Factories:** Factories for easily constructing Zuora requests in development (via `factory_girl`)